matiashl27/3_Levels_Stage/README.md

 ## License

-[CERN OHL 2W](LICENSE) © Pierre Pardilla, Matías Hurtado, and Tobias Wenzel.
+[CERN OHL 2W](LICENSE) © Pierre Padilla-Huamantinco, Matías Hurtado, and Tobias Wenzel.
 This project is Open Source Hardware - please acknowledge us when using the hardware or sharing modifications.